Supervisory Board

 Remuneration Committee

-The Remuneration Committee consists of four Supervisory Board Members: Mr. Hartman (Chairman), Mr. van de Aast, Ms. Sap and Ms. Koelemeijer.
+The Remuneration Committee consists of three Supervisory Board Members plus one additional member to be appointed as Chair: Mr. van de Aast, Ms. Sap and Ms. Koelemeijer.

 The task of the Remuneration Committee is to assist the Supervisory Board regarding the development and appropriate application of remuneration policies for our Board of Management, including the remuneration of the members of the Board of Management for the coming year; the individual bonuses of members of the Board of Management on the basis of the policy framework for performance related pay, achieved targets and goals; allocation policies for options (to members of the Board of Management and to other KPN senior management) and the conditions under which options are granted; and the remuneration of members of the Supervisory Board for submission to the Supervisory Board and to the General Meeting of Shareholders.